A Closer Look at Standardized Exams

 The straight answer is, as with most assessments, a big “it depends.”

-No psychological test is perfect, and people are naturally just so complex that even a rigidly constructed exam is likely to only scratch the surface.
+No psychological test is perfect, and people are naturally just so sophisticated that even a rigidly constructed exam is likely only to scratch the surface.
 The scary thing is: so much is at stake depending on the results of these tests.
 The SATs, for example, account for a sizable influence in college administrators’ choices in student admittance.
 The very young high schoolers rely on these tests to pick which college courses suit them.
 College seniors get these tests to find out which profession they should apply to.
 That’s a lot of power surrendered to a pen-and-paper exam.

 The goodness of a student aptitude test starts from the very beginning: from the time it’s conceptualized to the time of crafting the final draft.
 Contrary to popular belief, not everyone can come up with a good psychological exam --- even though the questions would seem to the layperson as just everyday stuff.
-Anyone who has ever created a survey questionnaire can attest that respondent can answer off the researcher’s intended response, if they so much as misunderstand a word or the intent of the instrument.
-Careful planning and skills are needed to craft questions that directly measure what the test intends to measure.
+Anyone who has ever created a survey questionnaire can attest that respondent can answer off the researcher’s intended response if they so much as misunderstand a word or the intent of the instrument.
+Careful planning and skills are needed to craft questions that directly measure what the test intends to regulate.

 If you want to be able to trust a student aptitude test, therefore, look for the seal of the American Psychological Association (APA) on the protocol.
-This means that the test had been created by someone recognized by the highest professional body in the country, and passed through rigorous screening before getting approved for use in schools.
-Anyone can fake research data and statistics to support a fake test, but the APA-seal of approval is hard to get.
+It means that the test had been created by someone recognized by the highest professional body in the country, and passed through rigorous screening before getting approved for use in schools.
+Anyone can fake research data and statistics to support a phony test, but the APA-seal of approval is hard to get.

 The best way to benefit is to always triangulate the results of a student aptitude test with an interview/vocational counseling and self-reflection.